tobia80/zio-entity/README.md

 The optional annotation `@MethodId` can be used to maintain schema compatibility if method is renamed.
 The id used will be the unique number set in the annotation.

+### ZIO Stream ReadSide

 ### Pluggable Runtimes

 ### Replaceable storage
+The log and snapshot stores can be easily configured with implementations available like Memory, Postgres and Cassandra

 ### Testable in milliseconds
+Being part of ZIO ecosystem and using ZIO Stream, tests can be easy, quick and deterministic, no more eventually, no more flakyness.